JonathanHung95/Binder_Env/README.md

 # WorkBinder
-Setup a python environment for Jupyter Binders in GitHub to be able to run python scripts as necessary.
-Please note, files with personal information can be uploaded here.
-That's bad and you should feel bad.
+Settings to launch a Jupyter Binder environment on the cloud.
+Contains packages necessary for working with data, among other things.

+The idea is to get a test environment for python scripts and functions.

 ## Testing Things Here
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/JonathanHung95/WorkBinder/master)